arcus-azure/arcus.messaging/docs/preview/03-Guides/migration-guide-v3.0.md

 ## 📦 Arcus.Messaging.*ServiceBus\*
 ### 🗑️ Removed functionality
 * Removed built-in Azure Functions support.
-Both the `Arcus.Messaging.AzureFunctions.ServiceBus` package as the built-in service-to-service correlation support for Azure Functions has been removed.
+Both the `Arcus.Messaging.AzureFunctions.ServiceBus` package as the built-in service-to-service correlation and message router registration support for Azure Functions has been removed.
 * Removed fallback message handler functionality in favor of using [custom message settlement](#-new-service-bus-message-settlement).
+This means that the following types/extensions are removed:
+  * `AzureServiceBusFallbackMessageHandler<>`
+  * `ServiceBusMessageHandlerCollection.WithServiceBusFallbackMessageHandler(...)`
 * Removed transient `Arcus.Security.*` dependency in favor of [custom message pump registration](#-new-service-bus-message-pump-registration).
+  * Removed `DefaultAzureServiceBusManagementAuthentication`/`IAzureServiceBusManagementAuthentication` that allowed to authenticate the management client via Arcus.Security.
+* Removed `AzureServiceBusClient` that allowed rotation of connection strings.
+* Removed transient `Arcus.Observability.*` dependency in favor of [custom message correlation scopes](#-new-service-bus-message-correlation).
+* Removed **Arcus.Messaging.ServiceBus.Core** package and transient dependency for **Arcus.Messaging.Pumps.ServiceBus**.
+This means that the following types/extensions are removed:
+  * `ServiceBusMessageBuilder`
+  * `ServiceBusSenderMessageCorrelationOptions`
+  * `ServiceBusSender.SendMessageAsync(..., CorrelationInfo, ILogger)`
+  * `AzureClientFactoryBuilder.AddServiceBusClient(connectionStringSecretName)`
+  * `ServiceBusReceivedMessage.GetCorrelationInfo`
+  * `ServiceBusReceivedMessage.GetApplicationProperty`
+  * `MessageContext.GetMessageEncodingProperty`

 ### ✨ New Service Bus message pump registration
 Previously, the registration of the Azure Service Bus message pump involved navigating through the many available extensions, making it rather tedious to find the right authentication mechanism.